Everyday vs. Every Day: How to Use them Correctly?

 • She wanted to escape the monotony of her everyday life.

-• A school is an everyday event for most children.
+• Going to school is an everyday part of life for most children.

-• Choose illustrative examples from the children’s everyday experience.
+• Choose examples from the children’s everyday experience.

 • I like her common-sense approach to everyday problems.

-• Warhol used everyday items like the raw ingredients of his art.
+• Warhol used everyday items as raw material for his art.

 • I feel drowsy after lunch every day.

-• This train conveys over one thousand passengers every day.
+• This train carries over one thousand passengers every day.

 • The secretary has a large amount of mail to answer every day.

-• People used to come and visit him every day.
+• People used to visit him every day.

 • We work every day except Sunday.